turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

 The **initial_guess** variable is used for the first operation point.
 If given, it must be a dictionary with the following keys:

-        - `enthalpy_loss_fractions`, which is a list containing the assumed fractions of enthalpy loss that occurs for each cascade.
+        - `enthalpy_loss_fractions`: a list of assumed fractions of enthalpy loss that occurs for each cascade.
-        - `eta_ts`, which is the assumed total-to-static efficiency.
+        - `eta_ts`: the assumed total-to-static efficiency.
-        - `eta_tt`, which is the assumed total-to-total efficiency.
+        - `eta_tt`: the assumed total-to-total efficiency.
-        - `Ma_crit`, which is the assumed critical mash number.
+        - `Ma_crit`: the assumed critical mash number.

-It can also be a dictionary containing the full set of initial guess that is provided directly to the solver.
-This require care as the user must have a complete knowledge of the different variables, and setup, such that the initial guess corresponds with the rest of the configuration file.
-If the initial guess is not given, it is set to a default value.
+Alternatively, it can be a comprehensive dictionary with the full set of initial guesses directly supplied to the solver.
-For subsequent operation points, the function employs a strategy to use the closest previously computed operation point's solution as the initial guess.
-This approach is based on the heuristic that similar operation points have similar performance characteristics, which can improve convergence speed and robustness of the solution process.
-If the solution fails to converge, a set of initial guesses is provided to try other guesses.
+This requires careful attention to ensure the initial guess aligns with the entire configuration file, necessitating a thorough understanding of the various variables and setup.
+If an initial guess is not provided, a default guess will be used.
+For subsequent operation points, the function leverages the solution from the nearest previously computed operation point as the initial guess.
+This strategy is based on the heuristic that similar operation points tend to exhibit similar performance characteristics, thereby enhancing the speed and robustness of the convergence process.In cases where the solution fails to converge, a range of initial guesses is utilized to attempt alternative solutions.

-If **export_results** is `True`, then the simulation data is exported as an excel file to either a gven or a defualt directory.
-The defualt directory (**out_dir**) is "output", and the defualt filename (**out_filename**) is `performance_analysis_{current_time}`, where `current_time` is a string describing the current time on the form
+If **export_results** is set to True, the simulation data is exported as an Excel file.
+The file is saved either to a specified directory (**out_dir**) or to the default directory “output”.
+The default filename (**out_filename**) is `performance_analysis_{current_time}`, where current_time is a string formatted as `{year}{month}{day}{hour}{minute}_{second}`.
-`{year}_{month}_{day}_{hour}_{minute}_{second}`.

 The **stop_on_failure** breaks the analysis if one of the operation points fails to converge.